Bal129/Jazro-pokedex/README.md

 # Mini Pokedex Project

 Welcome to my Mini Pokedex Project.
-Please take your time here.

 ## About